What Ever Happened To These NFL Quarterbacks?

 The former quarterback returned home to Tacoma, Wash., where he took up a head coaching job at Lincoln High School.
 After three years, Kitna took up a head coaching job at Waxahachie High School in Texas before taking a coaching job at Brophy College Preparatory in Phoenix AZ.

-Pennington first took over as the Jets starting quarterback in 2002, turning around a 1-4 team to 9-7 and leading them into the playoffs.
+Pennington first took over as the Jets starting quarterback in 2002, turning around a team that started the season 1-4 and leading them into the playoffs with a 9-7 record.
 The following season, Pennington suffered a rotator cuff injury, which required surgery twice, as it was re-injured the following season.

 A phenomenal 2006 return earned Pennington the Comeback Player of the Year.
 After a rough 2007 outing, Pennington signed with the Dolphins and passed for a sensational 67.4 completion percentage, putting him in the MVP discussion and earning him the NFL’s only second-time Comeback Player of the Year award.

 Fast forward through more injuries, another shoulder surgery, then a torn ACL (off-field in a game of pickup basketball) and Pennington decided it was time to give his body a rest.

 Since retiring, Pennington settled down in Kentucky where he coached a middle school football team before taking helping restart a high school football program in Lexington, at the Sayre School in 2018.

 18. David Carr

 The Raiders have a real star in quarterback Derek Carr, but before his name was ever even appeared on NFL scouts’ radar, there was his older brother, David Carr.
 Coming out of Fresno State (like his younger brother), Carr was a hot commodity.
 In two years as the Bulldogs’ starter, David threw for 7,175 yards and 64 touchdowns.